JAndrassy/Regulator/README.md

 2019/10 Grove Electricity Sensor CT replaced with ACS712 and Grove I2C ADC removed

 2020/05 I bought Blynk points and updated the Blynk dashboard and I added charts

+2020/10 I removed the temperature sensor which measured the main heating temperature for 'valves back' function.
+The temperature is now retrieved over network from the EMS-ESP Arduino, which adds IoT monitoring to my Buderus boiler.

+2020/10 I removed code for esp8266 and nRF51 and code for power control over PWM with Kemo modules